-So what does it mean?
-“SPAC” stands for “special purpose acquisition company,” and it’s a business entity that’s being used to take private companies public.
-Basically, companies that want to have an initial public offering (IPO) are using SPACs to make it happen.
+Companies that want to have an initial public offering (IPO) can use SPACs to make it happen.
 SPACs themselves are publicly traded, and some investors are buying SPAC shares in an effort to get in as early as possible on companies going public — but it’s rare that the average investor will have access to SPAC shares.

 But SPACs, like many investments, are not something you want to jump into without doing some homework first.
-Below, we’ll cover the basics of SPACs, how they work, and what investors should know before plunking down dollars to buy SPAC shares.
+In addition, the Securities and Exchange Commission (SEC) has proposed new rules to make SPACs more transparent, and limit conflict-of-interest in these mergers.

 SPACs are legal business entities that don’t have any assets or conduct any sort of business activity.
 In effect, they’re empty husks.
 That’s why they’re often called “blank check companies.”

-As for their purpose, SPACs are used more and more frequently these days to take companies public.
-So instead of going through the traditional IPO investing process, many companies are instead using SPACs to get themselves listed on the stock markets.
+As for their purpose, SPACs can be used to take companies public.
+So, instead of going through the traditional IPO process, many companies are instead using SPACs to get themselves listed on the stock markets.

 SPACs and Acquisitions